By Rhonda Carrier

-The heart-of-the-forest location sent our SatNav into meltdown and we spent a long time getting lost along rough tracks that petered out, unnervingly, in the middle of nowhere.
-When we finally arrived on the site itself, my first impression was that it was all quite civilized – the neat row of wooden cabins backed by trees, on the edge of the camping/caravanning site based around the small Forest Retreat information centre and shop, was pretty but didn’t feel truly ‘wild’.
-However, by 10 o’clock that evening, as the last of the light died, I knew that this was probably about as far away from civilization as I would feel comfortable while sitting in an outdoor hot tub drinking fizz.
+Rough tracks petered out, unnervingly, in the middle of nowhere.
+Cropton Cabins' heart-of-the-forest location had sent our SatNav into meltdown.
+When we finally arrived, my first impression was that it was all quite civilised – a neat row of wooden cabins backed by trees on the edge of a camping/caravanning site.
+By 10pm that evening, however, as the last of the light died, I knew that this was probably about as far away from civilisation as I would feel comfortable while sitting in an outdoor hot tub drinking fizz.
 As unidentified wildlife snuffled in the trees, it was all too easy to conjure up scenes from The Blair Witch Project and Antichrist.

 "Graeme our ranger took us deeper into the forest and told us we’d just survived a plane crash and had 40 minutes to build ourselves a shelter using fallen wood.
 It was harder than it sounded and we some succumbed to communal panic as our plan to build a square structure around four trees proved unworkable, for the simple reason that didn’t have a clue what we were doing."

 The absence of any mobile signal or WiFi is just one of the attractions of a stay at Cropton, one of several sites offering forest cabins run by Forest Holidays, a partnership between the Forestry Commission and the Camping & Caravanning Club.
 Cropton is on a camping and caravan site in North Yorkshire and shares some amenities with its longer-established sister site Keldy 10 minutes away by road or a half-hour’s walk through the woods.